-AUM offers a comprehensive program for student athletes who wish to participate in intercollegiate athletics.
-Men's varsity sports include baseball, basketball, cross-country, soccer and tennis.
-Women's varsity sports include basketball, crosscountry, soccer, softball and tennis.

-AUM men and women participate in the Southern States Athletic Conference (SSAC) under the direction of the National Association of Intercollegiate Athletics (NAIA).
+AUM offers a comprehensive program for student-athletes who wish to participate in intercollegiate athletics.
+Men's varsity sports include baseball, basketball, cross country, soccer and tennis.
+Women's varsity sports include basketball, cross country, soccer, softball, tennis and volleyball.
+The Warhawks will begin competition in the Gulf South Conference (GSC) in the fall of 2017 and are governed by National Collegiate Athletic Association (NCAA) Division II rules.